ibm-bluemix-mobile-services/bluemix-objectstorage-sample-liberty/README.md

 ```

-(If using the sample, these variables should be changed inside SimpleServer.java).
+**Note**: If you use the sample, these variables should be changed inside `SimpleServer.java` file.

-Next, do the following to authenticate:
+2. Add the following code to authenticate:

 ```
 String OBJECT_STORAGE_AUTH_URL = "https://identity.open.softlayer.com/v3";